 Of course, you can't just slap a video on your home page and expect a potential client to figure out what he's supposed to do—you also have to provide a suitable headline and a brief description of what the video covers.

 A Well Placed Video Can Help Your Website

-Videos are great for your clients, but they are great for your website too.
-We have talked about SEO before, for example link building, keyword strategy, and content management.
+Videos are great for your clients, but they are perfect for your website too.
+We have talked about SEO before, for example, link building, keyword strategy, and content management.
 But there is more to SEO ranking!
 Google and other search engines look at how clients behave while on your website.
 For example, search engines look at how long people stay on a page, or if they are interacting with your content.
-Videos are a great way to increase your Time on Page metric.
-If Google sees your web visitors staying on your website for a long time to watch a video, they will give your website a boost.
+Videos are an excellent way to increase your Time on Page metric.
+If Google sees your web visitors staying on your website for a long time to watch a video, they will give your site a boost.

 The Formula for a High Performing Video

-It is difficult to predict which video will be a viral sensation or a dud.
-At BenGlassLaw's YouTube page, we have a number of well produced videos with great editing and sound.
+It's hard to predict which video will be a viral sensation or a dud.
+At BenGlassLaw's YouTube page, we have some well-produced videos with great editing and sound.
 However, our best performing video is a simple video on "settlement formulas" that Ben made using his tablet.
-This video violates nearly every known rule about good video, but it gets more views than any other video on our page!
+This video violates nearly every known rule about a good video, but it gets more views than any other video on our page!
 What we can learn from this example is that people are more interested in what they can learn than a highly polished video presentation.